 Photography I: Digital (Section 1)

 Prerequisites: None.
-Students are required to have a Digital SLR Camera for this class.
+Students are required to have a Digital SLR Camera (or equivalent) for this class.

 Credits: 3 - fulfills Elective requirement for Certificate Program